-As a financial conglomerate, the SCBX Financial Group still relies on loans and credit for more than 70% of revenue generation and assets.
+As a financial conglomerate, the SCBX Financial Group still relies on loans and credit for more than 70% of its revenues and assets.
+Credit risk refers to the risk of default or deterioration in credit quality of borrowers, potentially resulting in credit loss, write-offs, and additional loan loss provisions that could adversely impact the Group's financial performance and creditability.
 SCBX assesses and oversees credit risks using disciplined underwriting practices and regular monitoring.
-A borrower's credit standing may be affected by several factors, such as collateral, cashflow or a third-party guarantee.
-SCBX determines a customer's credit score by both credit underwriting models and other qualitative factors to provide a best estimate of a loan's probability of default and expected credit loss (ECL).
-SCBX approaches new credit products or new market segments having little credit history or data by testing them through product programs before they are approved for full launch.
-The Group closely monitors loan portfolios so that deterioration of credit quality beyond certain thresholds can be remedied on a timely basis.
-Credit and collection models and strategies are also regularly reviewed and recalibrated as needed to improve effectiveness.
-It is the Group's policy to make prudent provision for expected credit loss (ECL) and to provide an appropriate management overlay to compensate for any model limitations, which may not reflect risk characteristics of specific debtors, risk from complicated credit transactions, or risk from certain portfolio which may incur losses.
-Sudden unfavorable economic conditions or events, or an unexpected large default by a corporate borrower, would lead to a large extra ECL provision and/or write-off.
-As we expand our credit business to the lower-mass segment with title loans and nano-finance products, which has higher net interest margins and higher risk-adjusted returns than traditional banking.
+Customers' credit score are assessed by both credit underwriting models and other qualitative methods to provide best estimate of a loan's probability of default and expected credit loss (ECL).
+New credit products or new market segments with little credit history or data by testing them through product programs before they are approved for full launch.
+The Group has expanded our credit business to the lower-mass segment, which offers higher net interest margins and higher risk-adjusted returns compared to traditional banking.
 This new growth segment has been made commercially feasible through the use of digital channels, artificial intelligence and alternative data to enhance the Group's credit underwriting, collections and customer engagement.